khughitt/linear-models-study-group/00-linear-algebra-meta/README.md

 in our original coefficient matrix, and those in the data matrix -- the lines corresponding to the constraints in our original system of linear equations.

-Bottom line: when working with matrices, keep in mind that matrices of systems of equations and empirical data matrices, while both referring to related variables, have very different interpretations.
+**Bottom line**: when working with matrices, keep in mind that matrices of systems of equations and empirical data matrices, while both referring to related variables, have very different interpretations.